jgroman/mkdir_tester/README.md

 ## Introduction

-This testing suite aims to test some parts of `mkdir` shell command functionality with special regard to Oracle Linux 8.
+This testing suite aims to test some parts of `mkdir` shell command functionality.

 ## Quick start